The Plurinational State of Bolivia is a landlocked country and a democratic republic located in South America.

 Article 4 states that: “the State respects and guarantees freedom of religion and spiritual beliefs according to their view of the world.
 The State is independent of religion.”
 Article 21 states that all Bolivians have the right “To freedom of belief, spirituality, religion and cult, expressed individually or collectively, in public and in private, for legal purposes.”

-Alongside seeing in the new secular Constitution in 2009, the governemnt also signed an agreement, the Convenio Marco de Cooperación Interinstitucional (Agreement on Inter-Institutional Cooperation) with the Catholic Church in Bolivia.
-According to the civil society organization, Católicas por el Derecho a Decidir-Bolivia (Catholics for the Right to Decide-Bolivia), the agreement strengthened the status of the church in the country, “which continues to act with a low profile in all aspects of social and political life in the country.”
-The Church’s ties to business sectors with large economic capacity also have been strengthened by the agreement, according to Católicas por el Derecho a Decidir-Bolivia, “especially in the eastern region, which is the centre of the opposition to the current social and political process.”
+Alongside seeing in the new secular Constitution in 2009, the Government also signed an agreement – the Agreement on Inter-Institutional Cooperation (Convenio Marco de Cooperación Interinstitucional) – with the Catholic Church in Bolivia.
+According to the civil society organization, Catholics for the Right to Decide-Bolivia (Católicas por el Derecho a Decidir-Bolivia), the agreement strengthened the status of the Church in the country, “which continues to act with a low profile in all aspects of social and political life in the country.”
+The Church’s ties to business sectors with large economic capacity has also been strengthened by the agreement, according to Católicas por el Derecho a Decidir-Bolivia, “especially in the eastern region, which is the centre of the opposition to the current social and political process.”

-President Morales identifies as a Catholic, but has not shied away from criticizing the Catholic Church, associating it with the Spanish colonization of Latin America in the 16th century.
-He is a defender of indigenous rights and beliefs, describing his presidency as the “decolonization” of Bolivia.
-Morales’ secular reforms have angered and spurred a counter-reaction from religious right-wing groups.
+Former President Morales identifies as a Catholic, but did not shy away from criticizing the Catholic Church, associating it with the Spanish colonization of Latin America in the 16th century.
+As a defender of indigenous rights and beliefs, he described his presidency as the “decolonization” of Bolivia.
+Morales’ secular reforms angered and spurred a counter-reaction from religious right-wing groups.
 Bolivia’s interim president Jeanine Áñez, who took over from Morales after he fled following accusations of election tampering in 2019, notably chose to invoke the Bible in her first public appearance, declaring God as the source of political power.
+Both religion and class were leveraged during this period of political insecurity.

 Registration and tax requirements